 Pellets from a smoker or grill are an alternative energy source.
 They are constructed of compacted hardwood sawdust.
 The pellets, unlike charcoal briquettes, do not include any additives or chemical fillers.
 They burn cleanly and emit little ash.

 When the drying process is complete, the sawdust is crushed through a stainless steel extrusion machine lubricated with food-grade oil.
-The compression pressure heats up the lignin, one of the main organic molecules in wood, softening it as a result.
+The compression pressure heats the lignin, one of the main organic molecules in wood, softening it as a result.

 Lignin, together with cellulose and hemicellulose, is responsible for the cellular structure of a tree.
 When burned, lignin is what gives our food its smoke and flavor.